 - We expect most students will finish with 90ECTS.
 However, it is possible to finish with 92.5 ECTS if a combination of higher weighted electives is chosen.
-This involves a greater workload and should be discussed with your Mentor or the Programme Director before committing to this option. - Other electives may be substituted for compulsory modules if the learning objectives of those modules have been met in a previous degree. - Electives that are offered by other departments or other MSc programmes may not be available due to capacity constraints. - Advanced Classical Physics is a Level 6 module of the Physics undergraduate degree programme. - Imaging and Advanced Topics in Nanophotonics are Level 7 modules of the MSc Optics & Photonics programme. - Introduction to Plasmonics and Metamaterials, Quantum Information and Quantum Optics are Level 7 modules of the MSci Physics undergraduate degree programme.
+This involves a greater workload and should be discussed with your Mentor or the Programme Director before committing to this option. - Other electives may be substituted for compulsory modules if the learning objectives of those modules have been met in a previous degree. - Electives that are offered by other departments or other MSc programmes may not be available due to capacity constraints. - Advanced Classical Physics is a Level 6 module of the Physics undergraduate degree programme. - Quantum Information and Quantum Optics are Level 7 modules of the MSci Physics undergraduate degree programme.